 If you are using orchids for decoration purposes, then it becomes essential that you know how to cut and arrange them properly.

 When cutting, wait until many flowers are open.
 That said, you can include buds in arrangements; several stems of orchids with different colors add variety.

-Cut the stems at 45-degree angle so as much water can be absorbed as possible, and then place them in a bucket of lukewarm or cold water.
+Cut the stems at a 45-degree angle so as much water can be absorbed as possible, and then place them in a bucket of lukewarm or cold water.

 The stems of Nobile orchids need to stay full of water.
 Recondition the stem every two to three days by recutting the stems and changing the water.
-Place the flowers in a cool area out of exposure of direct sunlight.
+Place the flowers in a cool area out of exposure to direct sunlight.